top of page

 Doris Day

-Appearing voluntarily, these stars worked harder while at the base than when they were emoting before the cameras.
-It was a rule, not the exception, for these highly-salaried celebrities to stage two or three hour-long shows at the Passenger Terminal Building for servicemen awaiting air transportation overseas, and then giving a performance at the hospital auditorium for the ambulatory patients.
+Appearing voluntarily, these stars often worked harder at the base than they did before the cameras.
+It was common—rather than exceptional—for these highly paid celebrities to perform two or three hour-long shows at the Passenger Terminal Building for service members awaiting overseas air transport, followed by additional performances in the hospital auditorium for ambulatory patients.

-“There is no better medicine for these men,” one doctor was heard to remark, “than a visit from these people whom they have seen so often on the screen but never thought to meet in person.
-All of them have been to the movies and to them it means the United States when they see the stars that they enjoyed seeing in motion pictures.
+One doctor observed, “There is no better medicine for these men than a visit from people they have seen so often on the screen but never expected to meet in person.
+All of them have been to the movies, and to them it represents the United States.
 It means they are home again.”

 Starlift Stars